top of page

 4. Visit City Hall and see the Nobel Peace Prize Ceremony Location

 City Hall is where the Nobel Peace Prize ceremony is conducted annually.
-It looks like something out of Gotham (for you comic fans), and it certainly shouldn not to be confused with the Nobel Peace Center in Oslo where you can learn about past Nobel Peace Prize laureates, nor the Stockholm, Sweden Concert Hall where the Nobel Prizes in physics, chemistry, physiology or medicine and literature are awarded.
+It looks like something out of Gotham (for you comic fans), and it certainly should not be confused with the Nobel Peace Center in Oslo where you can learn about past Nobel Peace Prize laureates, nor the Stockholm, Sweden Concert Hall where the Nobel Prizes in physics, chemistry, physiology or medicine and literature are awarded.
 Oslo City Hall is home to many works of Norwegian art, including frescoes, murals, and paintings by artists like Edward Munch, Peter Krohg, and Henrik Sorensen.
 Visit Hardråderommet, the room dedicated to King Harald the Ruthless, who is considered by many to be the last Viking King of Norway.
 Find the building's exterior sculptures and reliefs depicting scenes of Norse mythology, and listen to the eastern tower's 49-bell carillon that chimes every hour.

 Oslo City Hall in Norway; Bubbly Tourist 7 - 10 day perfect itinerary of Norway